 Nicole Shore teaches SAT test preparation classes at FAU.
 She graduated from the University of Central Florida with a Bachelor's degree in Biology.
 Nicole has spent the last 7 years as a full-time high school math instructor teaching a variety of courses including Geometry, Algebra 2, and AP Statistics.

-Ian L. Hood, Esq. teaches the LSAT and the quantitative portions of the GMAT and the GRE.
+Ian L. Hood, Esq. teaches the LSAT, the FTCE math course, and the quantitative and verbal portions of the GMAT and the GRE.
 He has a Bachelors of Science in Business Administration and a J.D from the University of Florida.
-Although he has an extensive fiance and human resources background, he has a passion for education and has taught test preparation for fifteen years.
+Although he has an extensive finance and human resources background, he has a passion for education and has taught test preparation for fifteen years.